 The truth of the matter is the P90s provide a signature sound favoured by various select musical scenes.
 Punk and blues guitarists would be very fond of the raw sound that P90s conveyed, and many others would welcome the additional brightness or warmth, depending on who is being asked.

 In theory, guitarists who play a varied repertoire ought to be sufficiently satisfied with the tonal qualities of a P90.
 They can employ their guitar in a wider variety of genres and musical styles, albeit the results may not be as optimal in each case as when using guitars suited for the respective formats.

 Some argue that since they excel in no particular tonal range, P90s fall in the average category.
 In that sense, they will not completely satisfy both ends of the spectrum.
-But this is an observation that could be deemed as subjective and not applicable to every case.
+However, this is an observation that could be deemed as subjective and not applicable to every case.

-Same with metal guitarists who occasionally need to perform softer, quasi-acoustic themes or pieces (although hybrid guitars with piezoelectric pickups may be their best choice).
+It is the same with metal guitarists who occasionally need to perform softer, quasi-acoustic themes or pieces (although hybrid guitars with piezoelectric pickups may be their best choice).

 P90s vs. Regular Single-coil Pickups

 The sound of the P90s could be described as warmer and fuller than that rendered by regular single-coil pickups.
 Additionally, the output is enhanced and highlights the midrange frequencies, owing to the pickup's architecture enabling more amplitude in the strings' vibration to be processed.

 On the flip side, P90s lose a bit in terms of fidelity and dynamic layering in favour of cleaner notes.
 Regular single-coil pickups are able to deliver more nuanced sounds but with not as much power or gain.